Knowledge base

 Has this FAQ been helpful?

-This guide explains how to set up the Infomaniak encoder.
+This guide explains how to configure the Infomaniak encoder.

 1. Default access and password configuration